 4. Helps you understand your customers

-The only way to make your customer experience better is if you know what your customers are experiencing.
+Your online brand community will always help you understand your customers.
+The only way to make your customer experience better is if you know what your customers are actually experiencing.

-Creating an online brand community allows your to learn what makes your customers tick, as well as what they do and don’t like about the customer experience.
+Achieving an online brand community allows you to learn what makes your customers tick, as well as what they do and don’t like about the customer experience.
 Armed with all the product reviews, feedback forms, and social engagements, there are lots of ways to find out everything you can do to make every interaction with your brand a delight.

-When Altenew redesigned their website, they wanted to find out how much they had improved the online experience.
 Knowing their community would provide honest evaluations, they emailed their members to get some friendly feedback.
-This helped with the website project at hand, but also gave insight into what members valued.
-Armed with that information, Altenew could improve the complete customer experience for their shoppers.
+This helped give insight into what members valued.
+Armed with that information, Hush could improve the complete customer experience for its shoppers through its products.

 Community members have invested time, effort, or money in your brand.
 That makes them ideal to give feedback, helping you understand what your customers really value about your brand.